Problem Statement

 There are times in which some general rules need to be broken, yet are always broken within the combination set of the design system in which the atoms or elements come together.

-Designing: Building & Scaling-Up Libraries
+Designing III: Building & Scaling-Up Libraries

-Designing: Evolution from Atoms to Organisms
+Designing IV: Evolution from Atoms to Organisms

-Nowadays, METU Design System still continues to be developed and expanded by an excellent group of professionals since my departure from the position.
+Since my departure, METU Design System still continues to be developed and expanded by an excellent group of professionals since my departure from the position.
 Thanks to their efforts and the system's offerings, the system will set a precedent in its field among other education institutions and public offices in Turkey.